EtcsLv2/confJoystick/README.md

 - Use `NPressMSm` when a game requires a longer key hold to register (e.g. `1PressMS200`).
 - If keys work in a browser but not in your game, run ConfJoystick as Administrator (right-click → Run as administrator).
+- If a game for me it was TD2 does behave weirdly and is not playable with joysticks plugged in You can virtually hide the Joysticks from this Game.
+I used https://github.com/nefarius/HidHide       1.5.230 to solve such a problem.